Pakistani art makes U.S. debut amid political challenges

-NEW YORK (Reuters Life!) - An exhibit of rare Buddhist sculptures, architectural reliefs and works of gold and bronze is opening at the Asia Society Museum on Tuesday after a long and tumultuous journey from Pakistan.
+NEW YORK An exhibit of rare Buddhist sculptures, architectural reliefs and works of gold and bronze opened on Tuesday at the Asia Society Museum after a long and tumultuous journey from Pakistan.

 The works, many of which have never been shown before in the United States, are from the historically rich Gandharan region of Pakistan.